-1b Nicodemus:
+1c Nicodemus:

-1. He was one of the chief leaders of the Pharisees.

-A. Only John mentions him.
+- 1. He was one of the chief leaders of the Pharisees. - A. Only John mentions him.
 Matthew, Mark and Luke do not.
 Maybe John knew Nicodemus personally?

-B. The High Priest knew John (John 18:10) so John may have had some connections in the Sanhedrin.
-Some commentators think John's family may have had connections to the priesthood.

-2. He was a well-known teacher- John 3:10

-3. Tradition says Nicodemus was the brother of Josephus and was one of the three richest men in Jerusalem.

-4. He defended Jesus in John 7:50-52.

-5. He helped Joseph with the burial of Jesus in John 19:39

-6. Paul was probably a lot like Nicodemus spiritually before his conversion, expect we have no record of Nicodemus persecuting the church.

-7. Nicodemus probably ended up as a believer (John 7:50-52) although we read nothing of him in the Book of Acts.

-8. Even the best of men, like Nicodemus, was "less than vanity" when it came to understanding spiritual truth.
-He was the best kind of man that education, culture and religion could produce, yet he would still go to hell without the new birth.

-9. His name means "victor over the people".
+The High Priest knew John (John 18:15 "And Simon Peter followed Jesus, and so did another disciple: that disciple was known unto the high priest, and went in with Jesus into the palace of the high priest.") so John may have had some connections in the Sanhedrin.
+Some commentators think John's family may have had connections to the priesthood, - 2.
+He was a well-known teacher. - A. John 3:10 "Jesus answered and said unto him, Art thou a master of Israel, and knowest not these things?" - 3.
+Tradition says Nicodemus was the brother of Josephus and was one of the three richest men in Jerusalem. - 4.
+He defended Jesus. - A. John 7:50-52 "Nicodemus saith unto them, (he that came to Jesus by night, being one of them,) Doth our law judge any man, before it hear him, and know what he doeth?
+They answered and said unto him, Art thou also of Galilee?
+Search, and look: for out of Galilee ariseth no prophet." - 5.
+He helped Joseph with the burial of Jesus. - A. John 19:39 "And there came also Nicodemus, which at the first came to Jesus by night, and brought a mixture of myrrh and aloes, about an hundred pound weight." - 6.
+Paul was probably a lot like Nicodemus spiritually before his conversion, except we have no record of Nicodemus persecuting the church. - 7.
+Nicodemus probably ended up as a believer although we read nothing of him in the Book of Acts. - 8.
+Even the best of men, like Nicodemus, was "less than vanity" when it came to understanding spiritual truth.
+He was the best kind of man that education, culture and religion could produce, yet he would still go to hell without the new birth. - 9.
+His name means "victor over the people".

-3:2 The same came to Jesus by night,^a and said unto him, Rabbi,^b we^c know that thou art a teacher come from God:^d for no man can do these miracles^e that thou doest, except God be with him.^f
+3:2 The same came to Jesus by night,^a and said unto him, Rabbi,^b we^c know that thou art a teacher come from God:^d for no man can do these miracles that thou doest, except God be with him.^e